 1. It messes with your blood sugar levels.

 A night of drinking can lead to hypoglycemia, or low blood sugar levels, in the morning, says Greg Whyte, professor in applied sport and exercise science at Liverpool John Moores University.
-This is also the reason we tend to crave sugary, high-carb foods when we’re hungover.
-This alternating in glucose handling can lead to a drop in energy levels, which isn’t good before a long training run.

 2. It can affect your heart.